riga/tfdeploy/README.md

 ##### Write your own ``Operation``

 tfdeploy supports most of the ``Operation``'s [implemented in tensorflow](https://www.tensorflow.org/versions/master/api_docs/python/math_ops.html).
-However, if you miss one (in that case, submit an issue ;) ) or if you're using custom layers, you might want to extend tfdeploy:
+However, if you miss one (in that case, submit a PR or an issue ;) ) or if you're using custom layers, you might want to extend tfdeploy:

 ```python
 import tensorflow as tf